 Organic Seed Growers Conference

-The 8th Organic Seed Growers Conference will be held in the winter of 2016.
-Please sign up for our newsletter to receive timely news about the next conference.
+SAVE THE DATE for the 8th Organic Seed Growers Conference to be held February 4 - 6, 2016 in Corvallis, Oregon.
+Please sign up for our newsletter to receive timely news about the conference.

 The biennial Organic Seed Growers Conference brings together hundreds of farmers, plant breeders, researchers, university extension, certifiers, food companies, seed production and distribution companies, and other organic stakeholders in two days of presentations, panel discussions, and networking events.